I received a call from Carolyn Murphy, Maureen O'Hara's assistant in Ireland this morning. They will now curtail completely any autograph

 The above photos are copyright of the publication "Stars and Stripes" and are not to be copied or published without the express permission of "Stars and Stripes" in writing..
 Letter from a fan: "Dear.
 Ms. O'hara - I worked with Pan Am in the late 60's, based out of JFK.
 I will never forget the first time I saw you coming into the crew lounge with Captain Blair.
 You were so extraordinarily beautiful, Captain Blair's smile said it all.
 As he introduced you, we were too mesmerized to speak.
 You were gracious and kind and I will forever remember you." |

-History. |
+on-screen teams in Hollywood History. |

-the P.51c flown by Blair on his record breaking flight of the first pilot to solo over the North Pole. |
+taken by Joan Stringham and featuring the P.51c flown by Blair on his record breaking flight of the first pilot to solo over the North Pole. |

 My first meeting

-with Maureen in 1995 (photo signed in 1997) at the
+with Maureen in 1995 (photo signed in 1997)

-Burbank Airport.
+at the Burbank Airport.

 Son Danny on the

-left, myself, Maureen, and Maureen's brother, Charles
+left, myself, Maureen, and Maureen's brother,

-FitzSimons.
+Charles FitzSimons.

 |